Cohousing Neighbourhoods... Some people call them a return to the best of

 sensitive design with a pedestrian orientation.
 They typically range from

 10-35 households emphasizing a multi-generational mix singles, couples,

 families with children, and elders.

-and another 118 plus in various stages of development.
+and there are currently more than 100 new communities in various stages of development.
 The level of social

 interaction and shared resources varies among communities.
 A cohousing